 After an initial feasibility discussion (step 1 in Becoming a User), we strongly suggest meeting with us for a thorough design review.
 We will talk through various process options and make design recommendations.
-We also will review your layout and make suggestions to help you get results as fast and painless as possible.
+We will also review your layout and make suggestions to help you get results quickly and painlessly.